Nick Fairley: Professional career

+Pre-draft

-Only four days after the 2011 BCS National Championship Game, Fairley decided to forgo his final year of eligibility, entering the 2011 NFL Draft.
+Only four days after the 2011 BCS National Championship Game, Fairley decided to forgo his final year of eligibility, entering the 2011 NFL draft.
 He was initially projected to be the first pick in the draft.
-His measurements at the combine showed him to be 6 feet 3 7/8 inches tall and 291 pounds, somewhat less than his listing of 6-5 and 300 pounds at Auburn.
-After the NFL Combine, he was projected in the 8-12 range.
+His measurements at the combine showed him to be 6 feet 3 7/8 inches tall and 291 pounds, somewhat less than his listing of 6–5 and 300 pounds at Auburn.
+After the NFL Combine, he was projected in the 8–12 range.

 Detroit Lions

-Fairley was drafted by the Detroit Lions in the first round as the 13th pick overall.
+Fairley was selected by the Detroit Lions in the first round as the 13th pick overall.
 He signed a 4-year contract with the Lions on July 28, 2011.
 The contract was for four years and worth $10 million with a $5.7 million signing bonus.

 In Detroit, he joined All-Pro Ndamukong Suh on the interior of the Detroit defensive line.
 Though at times his play was stout, he was troubled by inconsistency.

 In his second season in the NFL Fairley recorded 5.5 sacks, 2 forced fumbles, and 26 tackles.
 However, on December 12, 2012, Fairley was put on the injured reserve list, ending his season.

 Fairley's fourth season had been productive for the most part.
 However, on October 26, 2014, Fairley sustained a Medial collateral ligament sprain against the Atlanta Falcons at Wembley Stadium in London.

 St. Louis Rams

 On March 13, 2015, Fairley signed a one-year, $5 million contract with the St. Louis Rams.
 Fairley played in 15 games for the Rams in 2015 along their defensive line rotation and recorded 29 tackles (18 solo), a split sack, a pass defended, and one fumble recovery.
-On December 31, 2015, Fairley was placed on injured reserve.
+On December 31, Fairley was placed on injured reserve.